SystemsApproach/security/infra.rst

 Internet itself consists of infrastructure, such as routers, that must also be defended against attacks.
 Two areas of particular concern are the interdomain routing system and the domain name system (DNS).
 Both systems routinely come under attack.
-There are efforts underway to make them more resistant to attacks, as we discuss in the following sections.
+They are also complex distributed systems.
+While distributing the routing and naming functions helps make these systems resilient to failure, many opportunities for attack exist.
+In this chapter we discuss some of the ongoing efforts to improve their resistance to attacks.

-This following discussion builds on some of the concepts introduced in previous chapters.
+The following discussion builds on some of the concepts introduced in previous chapters.
 Notably, the concept of public key infrastructure (PKI), which we introduced in Chapter 4 and which underpins the operation of TLS, plays an important role in securing infrastructure as well.
 While the